Code4Fun-Group/Movie-App/README.md

 ## Pull Request
 Follow this guideline
+> :warning: You have to link ISSUE to your PR
 ```
 Feature/ISSUE_ID - ScreenName - Short issue title
 Bugfix/ISSUE_ID - ScreenName - Short issue title